Ericsson/zoti/README.md

 # zoti

-This is the monorepo associated with the ZOTI (Zero Overhead Topology Infrastrcture) project ongoing at Ericsson.
+This is the repository associated with the ZOTI (Zero Overhead Topology Infrastrcture) project ongoing at Ericsson.
 It is a collection of open-source tools for developing code synthesis flows towards heterogeneous platforms, together with demo examples.
 All tools and